francescasnatt/create-my-README/README.md

 ## Description

-A simplle README file generator that allows users to answer questions about their project and automatically create a README file within their project based on their input.
+A simple README file generator that allows users to answer questions about their project and automatically create a README file within their project based on their input.
 The generator is easy to use and saves time and effort for the user.

 ## Table of Contents